Credentials & Professional Affiliations:

 I am a Registered Psychotherapist whose work is regulated by the College of Registered Psychotherapists of Ontario.
 I am also a Certified Canadian Counsellor with the Canadian Counselling and Psychotherapy Association.
-I hold a Master of Arts degree in Counselling Psychology, and am currently working on my doctorate in Clinical Psychology at Adler University in Vancouver (main campus in Chicago, U.S.A.).
-Since the beginning of the pandemic, I have moved my clinical practice online and will continue this venue in the foreseeable future.

-In terms of my clinical experience, I have had over a decade of therapeutic program development, psychoeducation and counselling experience with individuals, couples, families and groups.
+I have had over a decade of therapeutic program development, psychoeducation and counselling experience with individuals, couples, families and groups.
 For over half of these years, I had also taught family therapy to and supervised clinicians and graduate/medical students from various disciplines (social work, psychology, psychiatry).
 I have provided training in Dialectical Behaviour Therapy (DBT) to clinicians working with adolescents via the SickKids Learning Institute.
 Concurrent to my clinical work, I also serve on the Research Ethics Board (REB) at Centennial College (Toronto), reviewing research studies submitted to the College for ethics approval.

 Broadly speaking, my therapeutic approach is based on the following assumptions: